OlaAhmad/Navigation/README.md

 ### Introduction

-This project trains a DQN agent to navigate in a large square enviornment and collects yellow bananas.
+This project trains a DQN agent to navigate in a large square enviornment to collect yellow bananas while avoiding blue bananas.

 ![Trained Agent][image1]